ccsj2023/APITestAutomation/README.md

   - Response Body Verification (checking for specific values, presence of keys)
   - JSON Schema Validation (ensuring the response structure is correct)
 - **End-to-End Scenarios**: Building complex test flows that involve chaining multiple API calls, such as retrieving a token from one endpoint and using it to authorize a subsequent request.
-- **Negative Testing**: Validating that the API handles invalid inputs gracefully and returns appropriate error codes, ensuring the system is resilient.
 - **Ergast API for Formula 1**: Testing and validating data from the Ergast Developer API for historical Formula 1 race data.
 - **Logging and Reporting**:
   - Implementing TestNG Listeners